-The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) Facilitation TeamFacilitator wishes to thank the Policy Manual Subcommittee members for significant, regular and constructive participation in the Policy Manual Subcommittee discussions and drafting.
-Version 42.0 of the Policy Manual is truly the Subcommittee work product, and not the work of one or a handful of individuals.
+The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) Facilitator wishes to thank the Policy Manual Subcommittee members for significant, regular and constructive participation in the Policy Manual Subcommittee discussions and drafting.
+Version 2.0 of the Policy Manual is truly the Subcommittee work product, and not the work of one or a handful of individuals.
 The Illinois Energy Efficiency Policy Manual would not exist without the efforts of the Subcommittee.
 The Policy Manual Subcommittee was open to all interested SAG participants.
-Regular participants included representatives from all Program Administrators (Ameren IL, ComEd, Participant backgrounds included Program Administrator leaders, Nieof Gas, Peoples Gas-North Shore Gas); DCEO; ICC Staff; Independent Evaluators; Ratepayer Advocates (IL AG's Office and Citizens Utility Board (CUB)); Environmental Advocates (NRDC).
-The industrial customer representative (Illinois Included Program Administrator leaders and regulatory experts, attorneys, consultants with experience in several jurisdictions with mature energy efficiency portfolios, and EM&V experts.
+Participant backgrounds included Program Administrator leaders, regulatory experts, attorneys, consultants with experience in several jurisdictions with mature energy efficiency portfolios, and EM&V experts.
 The following companies, organizations, and state agencies participated in the Policy Manual Subcommittee on a regular basis: